PHart3/colimits-agda/Colimit-coslice/README.md

   preserves the left class of an OFS on Type, which is asserted in **Section 7** of the paper, as the first corollary of **Lemma 22** (which itself is formalized at `../HoTT-Agda/core/lib/wild-cats/Diag-ty-OFS.agda`).

+- The `Coproduct/` folder contains two equivalent ways of constructing the coproduct in coslices: the wedge sum (defined in the **Note in Section 8.1** of the paper) and the ordinary colimit of the underlying diagram augmented with A as its universal source.

 ## Naming of Individual Files